Overview

 3

-This course will provide clinical sessions for learners to develop competencies in assessing, implementing and evaluating preventive intra-oral services for patients.
-Learners will practice critical thinking skills in applying patient history, clinical observations, oral health education, rubber cup polish, desensitizing, and fluoride treatments.
-A dental assisting plan for treatment will be completed in each session to adapt dental assisting care to the patient's individual needs.
+This course will provide clinical sessions for learners to develop competencies in assessment, implementation, and evaluation of preventive intra-oral services for patients.
+Learners will practice critical thinking skills in the application of patient history, clinical observations, oral health education, rubber cup polish, desensitizing, and fluoride treatments.
+A dental assisting plan for treatment will be completed in each session to adapt dental assisting care to the individual needs of the patient.

 Pre-requisites: